IBM/cloudpakforapps-workshop/workshop/pre-work/README.md

 appsody 0.4.10
 ```

-## 3. Check access to your Managed OpenShift Cluster
+## 4. Check access to OpenShift cluster

 You should already have been provided with details of a managed OpenShift cluster that has been provisioned for you.
 Check you have access to this by using the `oc login` with the credentials the workshop administrator provides to you.